Cody Bellinger Preview, Player Props: Cubs vs. Rockies

 Rockies Pitching Rankings

-- The 7.1 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The Rockies' 5.73 team ERA ranks last across all MLB pitching staffs.

-- The Rockies have the last-ranked team ERA among all league pitching staffs (5.74).
+- The Rockies allow the second-most home runs in baseball (211 total, 1.5 per game).

-- Rockies pitchers combine to give up the second-most home runs in baseball (210 total, 1.5 per game).
+- In his most recent time out on Wednesday, the righty went 2 1/3 innings against the Arizona Diamondbacks, giving up six earned runs while surrendering four hits.

-- His last time out came on Wednesday against the Arizona Diamondbacks, when the lefty tossed six innings, surrendering two earned runs while allowing six hits.
+- The 29-year-old has a 7.36 ERA and 6.7 strikeouts per nine innings in 25 games this season, while allowing a batting average of .321 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.